← Back

 Once you've downloaded the correct drive version, unzip or decompress the file in your downloads folder.
 Inside, you will find an executable file type (e.g. psqlodbc_x64.msi).
 Double click on the executable to install the driver and follow the steps in the installation wizard.
 Installation wizard PostgreSQL ODBC driver

-3. Configure and Add the PostgreSQL ODBC Driver in Windows
+3. Configure and Add the Postgres ODBC Driver in Windows

 In Windows, go to the start menu and search for 'ODBC Data Sources.'
 Select and open the ODBC Data Source Administrator.
 Windows ODBC Data Source Administrator Tool